Setting an Example: Five Ways to Embrace Being a Vivacious Mom

 How many times do you think I regret that?
 Never.

-Setting an example of embracing the moment is probably my favorite thing on this list.
+Setting an example of embracing the moment is one of my favorite things on this list.

 Also, I read and reviewed The Power of Moments several months ago.
 The authors describe how people generally forget many of the details of a family vacation but will remember that one stand-out moment.